 Air pollution is created by many anthropogenic sources, such as cars, trucks, buses, factories, power plants, as well as, natural sources such as forest fires, volcanoes, and wind storms.
 The pollution emanating from these sources can be local or transported from great distances.
 Control strategies and equipment applied to industry greatly reduced the particulate, CO, SO2, and NO2 emitted into the ambient air.
 The phase-out of leaded gasoline produced reductions in ambient air lead concentrations.
 New automobiles are now equipped with emission controls and catalytic converters which greatly reduced ambient air concentrations of nitrogen dioxide (NO2), carbon monoxide (CO) and volatile organic compounds (VOC's).
 Through other regional, national, and global control strategies, pollutants such as ozone and particulate matter concentrations in Vermont are continuing to be reduced.
-New air pollutants in the future.
+New air pollution control technologies and strategies are expected to provide further reductions of air pollutants in the future.
 Ambient air monitoring is valuable activity, which is essential for state environmental planning, enforcement efforts, trends analysis, and more recently providing timely air quality health particulate (TSP).